 How to differentiate between red and grey squirrels:

 In case you encounter or suspect the presence of a squirrel infestation, here are some tips how to recognise which kind should be eradicated and which one should be released into the wild.

-- The grey squirrel, (Sciurus carolinensis),which should be eradicated, is larger than the red squirrel, they have spots of brown and white underparts and they do not have ear tufts.
+The grey squirrel, (Sciurus carolinensis),which should be eradicated, is larger than the red squirrel, they have spots of brown and white underparts and they do not have ear tufts.
 The grey squirrels typically breed from December to January and from May to June, reproducing once or twice a year.
 The number of squirrels born may vary between 1-5.
 Usually the female squirrels live longer than the male ones – 4 – 6 years, compared to 2 – 3 years lifespan of the male squirrels.

-- The red squirrel, (Sciurus vulgaris) which should be released in the wild, is smaller in size, than the grey squirrel.
+The red squirrel, (Sciurus vulgaris) which should be released in the wild, is smaller in size, than the grey squirrel.
 The colour on their backs may vary from black, through to chestnut brown.
 They have typically fluffy tails and long ear tufts.
 The red squirrels also breed twice a year: March – April and July – August.
 Each breed consists of 3 to 4 squirrels.
-The req squirrels start breeding when they reach one year of age.
+The red squirrels start breeding when they reach one year of age.
 In general, their lifespan is about 6 years.

+Most species of pest squirrels have similar habits – they chew holes in the exterior of buildings and structures in search of new habitat.
+There they nest or store food, or sometimes they could do both things in the same place.
+Typical places for squirrels to settle into are lofts, garages or roofs.
 Another fact about the behaviour of this pest is that they are active in the early mornings and late afternoons.
 During those times the squirrels are in search of food sources or storing the food that they have found but do not need to consume immediately.
 Preferred foods are nuts, seeds, leaves, barks, insects, and even fruit.